by Andrea M. Darcy

 But only if they want a hug, so ask first.
 An unwanted hug just, well, you guessed it… raises anxiety.

 Do you yourself have anxiety, and wish you could talk to someone who understood your anxiety this well?
 We connect you with top London talk therapists in four locations or over the internet.
-Of find a UK-wide registered therapist or Skype therapist on our booking platform.
+Of find a UK-wide registered therapist or online therapist on our booking platform.

 Still have a question about how to help a friend with anxiety?
 Or want to share your own tip with other readers?
 Use the comment box below.